pbradleylab/PanSweep/Readme.md

 First, download the parquet databases from figshare *HERE* and place them in a directory the R analysis can read.

-Next, prepare the JASON config file with the below paths.
+Next, prepare the JSON config file with the below paths.
 An empty config file is provided on this repository.
 If any paths are missing the analysis will be unable to run.
-For an example please reference the example.jason file on this repository.
+For an example please reference the example.json file on this repository.

 |Path Name                         |Description                                                            |
 |----------------------------------|-----------------------------------------------------------------------|